 What is the selection criteria?
 The selection panel will review the application packages and score the applicants based on how well they meet the Executive Core Qualifications and support AAGEN's mission to promote, expand and support Asian American and Pacific Islander leadership in Government.

 What is the time commitment for the volunteer mentors?
-The exact program curriculum has not been completed defined yet, but most likely the volunteer mentors will participate in the program kickoff (1 day), 4 one-on-one mentoring sessions (~ 1.5 hours each), mock interview and program/mentee assessment (1 day) and any other direct communication with the selected mentee.
+The exact program curriculum has not been completely defined yet, but most likely the volunteer mentors will participate in the program kickoff (1 day), 4 one-on-one mentoring sessions (~ 1.5 hours each), mock interview and program/mentee assessment (1 day) and any other direct communication with the selected mentee.
 In total, the volunteer mentor should set aside 20 to 30 hours for this program.

 What is the time commitment for the participants?
-The exact program curriculum has not been completed defined yet, but most likely the program curriculum will consist of 2-3 days a quarter of class work, speakers, and networking sessions.
+The exact program curriculum has not been completely defined yet, but most likely the program curriculum will consist of 2-3 days a quarter of class work, speakers, and networking sessions.
 In addition, there will also be 4 one-on-one mentoring sessions (~ 1.5 hours each), as well as any other direct communication with the assigned mentors.
-The participant will also have to spend time preparing for the mentoring sessions and doing any "homework" that may be assigned by the trainers and/or mentors.
+The participant will also have to spend time preparing for the mentoring sessions and doing any "homework or projects" that may be assigned by the trainers and/or mentors.
 Applicants should take this program seriously and be prepared to devote the necessary time to this program.

 Is a detail required as a part of the program?
 No. However, if a detail opportunity presents itself during the course of the program that is a good match for a participating candidate, the candidate will have the option of taking the detail.
 The detail must be approved by the participant's supervisor/agency.